 How Automated CRO Audits Work: Behind the Technology

 An automated CRO audit uses AI to crawl your website, evaluate every page against conversion best practices and behavioral science heuristics, and produce a prioritized list of optimization opportunities.
-Here’s how the technology works.
+It typically takes 3–10 minutes and covers your entire site—equivalent to 2–4 hours of a senior CRO consultant’s manual review, at a fraction of the cost.

 The Audit Process